Google Fi Coverage Map

 Google Fi coverage is worse than AT&T coverage.

-However, Google Fi has more 5G coverage than AT&T.
+Google Fi also has less 5G coverage than AT&T does.

 Along with coverage, data speeds are another important factor to consider.